Famed Cullinan mine banks on big diamonds to drive down debt | MarketScreener

 DIAMOND PRICES

-Man-made diamonds require less investment than mining natural stones and can offer more attractive margins.
+While differences in production and sales methods make direct comparison difficult, man-made diamonds require less investment than mining natural stones and can offer more attractive margins.

 Synthetic producers spend around $300-500 per carat produced, according to a 2018 report by Bain & Company.
 De Beers' lab-grown diamonds sell for $800 per carat.